Olympus E-M10 II vs Panasonic GX1

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the E-M10 II has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GX1 relies on live view and the rear LCD for framing.
 That said, the GX1 can be equipped with an optional viewfinder – the DMW-LVF2.
 The table below summarizes some of the other core capabilities of the Olympus E-M10 II and Panasonic GX1 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-M10 II and the GX1 is in-body image stabilization (IBIS).
-The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the GX1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the GX1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the E-M10 II is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).